 All other files in the folder are either backups or log files.
 It won’t do any harm to copy them too, but it’s not likely to do any good, either.

-There are three different folders with supporting files: one for
+Preferences are stored in three different locations: one for

 one for reports, and one for online banking settings.
 Preferences are managed by

 itself, and online banking is managed by

 aqbanking.
 If you do not use online banking,